Tsuneo Watanabe: Personal life

 Watanabe has never married any wives nor children.
-He stated that he is remaining singlehood and has found contentment in his newspaper life.
-Although he focused on his journalist and newspaper career by choice, such as a chief-in-editor of Yomiuri Shimbun and his owners of Yomiuri Giants and Yomiuriland until his death from pneumonia on December 10, 2024, at age 98.
+He stated that he is single man, and has found a contentment in his newspaper life.
+As he remains singlehood until his death from pneumonia on December 19, 2024, at age 98, Watanabe focused on his journalist and newspaper career by choice, such as a chief-in-editor of Yomiuri Shimbun and his owners of Yomiuri Giants and Yomiuriland.

 Later life and death

 Japan had concerned by the way, unfinished business concerning the war and continued to hinder Japan's progress, Watanabe set up a War Responsibility Re-examination Committee at Yomiuri Shimbun to undertake a 14-month investigation into the causes of Asia-Pacific War in World War II.
 The committee concluded that is "not only high-ranking government leaders, generals, and admirals should be shoulder the blame."

 Watanabe had close ties with a number of powerful Japanese political figures, including three former Japanese prime ministers Yasuhiro Nakasone (1918–2019), Toshiki Kaifu (1931–2022), and Shinzo Abe (1954–2022), as well as former Tokyo Prefectural Governor Shintaro Ishihara (1932–2022).
 Under his leadership, Yomiuri Shimbun presented Watanabe as its first draft amendments to the Constitution of Japan Act (1947).
 He formed a united front with Nakasone to alter the war-renouncing supreme law.
 Under Abe, Watanabe headed an advisory council on Japan's secrecy law from 2014 to 2016.

 Despite his advancing age, Watanabe regularly showed up to his office from Yomiuri Shimbun until late November 2024.
 Although he suffered from pneumonia in early December of the same year and then received his treatment at a hospital.
 However, he continued to work until very end of his entirely life soon, even going over editorial manuscripts until a few days before his death.
 Watanabe died at 2:00 a.m. on Thursday morning, December 19, 2024, at the age of 98.
-Following his death, many numerous Japanese politicians, celebrities, sport players, film and television directors, producers, and stars, journalists and presenters, video game developers, and among others were pay tribute to Watanabe, including Japanese Imperial Family: Emperor Emeritus Akihito, Empress Emerita Michiko, Emperor Naruhito and Empress Masako, and Prince Fumihito and Princess Kiko of Akishino; as well as then-ongoing Japanese Prime Minister Shigeru Ishiba and four former Japanese prime ministers: Yoshiro Mori, Junichiro Koizumi, Fumio Kishida, and Yoshihiko Noda; Tokyo Prefectural Governor Yuriko Koike; Japanese writer Haruki Murakami; Japanese animator and director Hayao Miyazaki; Tetsuko Kuroyanagi; and retired Yomiuri Giants baseball player Shigeo Nagashima.
+Following his death, many numerous Japanese politicians, celebrities, sport players, film and television directors, producers, and stars, journalists and presenters, video game developers, and among others were pay tribute to Watanabe, including Japanese Imperial Family: Emperor Emeritus Akihito, Empress Emerita Michiko, Emperor Naruhito and Empress Masako, and Prince Fumihito and Princess Kiko of Akishino; as well as then-ongoing Japanese Prime Minister Shigeru Ishiba and four former Japanese prime ministers: Yoshiro Mori, Junichiro Koizumi, Fumio Kishida, and Yoshihiko Noda; Tokyo Prefectural Governor Yuriko Koike; retired Yomiuri Giants baseball player Shigeo Nagashima; former Sino-Japanese baseball manager Sadaharu Oh; and among others.

-His funeral and farewell ceremony were held at Imperial Hotel in Tokyo, on 25 February 2025.
+His funeral and farewell ceremony were held at Imperial Hotel in Tokyo, on February 25, 2025.
 Many numerous individual delegations were included Princess Takamado, Princess Tsuguko, then-Japanese Prime Minister Shigeru Ishiba, two former prime ministers Fumio Kishida and Yoshiro Mori, and among other various guests, such as Japanese baseball groups.
 Later, they also toured an exhibition, which commemorating Tsuneo Watanabe's life and legacy at the same building.